Extract and Export Mailbox Data from EDB to Outlook PST

 - EdbMails can recover and convert corrupted, damaged, orphaned EDB files from any Exchange server version (2003-2019).

-- Select the offline EDB file from your computer drive that you want to extract, then click the ‘Next’ button to continue.
+- Select the offline EDB file from your local drive that you want to extract, then click the ‘Next’ button to continue.

 - Click ‘Browse’.

-- EdbMails thoroughly analyzes the EDB file and restores all mailbox data, even from corrupted or damaged files, making sure nothing is lost during the recovery process.
+- EdbMails scans the EDB file to recover complete mailbox data, including content from corrupted or damaged files, ensuring data integrity is maintained throughout the restoration process.

 Step 3: Select the mailboxes to export EDB to PST